pulumi/docs/content/docs/reference/pkg/gcp/accesscontextmanager/accesslevel.md

 is granted this AccessLevel.
 If AND is used, each Condition in conditions must be satisfied for the AccessLevel to be applied.
 If OR is used, at least one Condition in conditions must be satisfied for the AccessLevel to be applied.
-Defaults to AND if unspecified.
 {{% /md %}}</dd>

 </dl>